Applying to the MSSE Program

-The MSSE Program accepts applications for the fall semester, spring semester, and summer session.
+The MSSE Program accepts applications on a rolling basis for the fall semester, spring semester, and summer session.
 The preferred application submission deadlines are:

-- A bachelor's degree in science, science education, elementary/middle school/secondary education, or a related area.
+- Have a bachelor's degree in science, science education, elementary/middle school/secondary education, or a related area.

-- An undergraduate GPA of 3.0 or higher.
+- Have an undergraduate GPA of 3.0 or higher.
 (Students with a GPA of less than 3.0 have the opportunity to begin the program as a non-degree student to earn admission.)

 How Do I Apply for Admission into the MSSE Degree Program?

-An application for MSU's Graduate School is available at the following website address: www.montana.edu/wwwdg.
-Choose the "Apply NOW!" link and then click on the "Online Application".
-Pre-applications are not required for this program.
+An application for MSU's Graduate School is available at the button above and at the following website address: http://www.montana.edu/gradschool/admissions/apply.html

-In addition to the graduate application and $60 application fee, the following documents are required for admissions to the Master of Science in Science Education program:
+In addition to the graduate application and $70 application fee, the following documents are required for admissions to the Master of Science in Science Education (MSSE) program:

-- Three letters of recommendation from your professional setting such as teacher colleagues, school administrators, or undergraduate professors
+- Three letters of recommendation from a professional setting such as teacher colleagues, school administrators, or undergraduate professors

 Electronic copies of official transcripts can be sent to: